Quentin Tarantino: 2000–2009: Subsequent success

 In 2007, Tarantino directed the exploitation slasher film Death Proof.
 Released as a take on 1970s double features, under the banner Grindhouse, it was co-directed with Rodriguez who did the other feature which was the body horror film Planet Terror.
 Box-office sales were low but the film garnered mostly positive reviews.

 Tarantino's film Inglourious Basterds, released in 2009, is the story of a group of Jewish-American guerrilla soldiers in Nazi-occupied France in an alternate history of World War II.
 He had planned to start work on the film after Jackie Brown but postponed this to make Kill Bill after a meeting with Uma Thurman.
 Filming began on "Inglorious Bastards", as it was provisionally titled, in October 2008.
 The film opened in August 2009 to positive reviews with the highest box office gross in the US and Canada for the weekend on release.
-For the film, Tarantino received his second nomination for the Academy Award for Best Director and Academy Award for Best Original Screenplay.
+For the film, Tarantino earned his second nominations for both the Academy Award for Best Director and the Academy Award for Best Original Screenplay.